idfilatov/AWS_Transfer_Family/README.md

  * `cdk bootstrap aws://account_id/region` **(use only before first deploy in region)**
- create bucket for temporary stack files storing
+ It creates bucket for temporary stack files storing
  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template
  * `cdk deploy`      deploy this stack to your default AWS account/region